Transforming Noisy Mechanical Rooms: Effective Soundproofing Strategies

 Definition of a Mechanical Room

-Understanding the primary noise sources is the first step in developing an effective noise reduction strategy.
+Understanding the primary sound origins is the first step in developing an effective sound management strategy.
 Common culprits include:

 - Heating, ventilation, and air conditioning equipment